tclamp07/Portfolio-landing-page/README.md

 *_github_

 ## Description
 _This page was created as a landing page to host my current projects for school and future employment.
+Here is a direct link to github pages (tclamp07.github.io/portfolio-landing-page).
 Please excuse the messiness as I learn and process the different methods of coding:)._

 ## Setup/Installation Requirements
 _This page doesnt require any installation of any software.
 If you would like to load my github repositories from my projects page please read this link on how to clone github repositories (https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)_